Benjamin-Wall/Advanced-Discord-Bot/README.md

-userinfo - This shows whoever typed the command there profile info images [SEARCH TERM] - This gets a random image everyime based upon the search results memes - This gets a random meme from reddit, but there is alot of duplicates
+userinfo - This shows whoever typed the command there profile info images [SEARCH TERM] - This gets a random image everyime based upon the search results memes - This gets a random meme from reddit, but there is alot of duplicates float [INSPECT URL] - This gets the float for the given inspect link
 ```

 ## Admin Commands: